robak86/hardwired/README.md

 const command = fn.scoped(use => {
   const _logger = use(logger);

-  _logger.log('Hello World');
+  return {
+    hello() {
       // This will print a message having unique requestId for every request [requestId:unique-id-for-the-request] Hello World
       // The command doesn't need to know anything about the details on how the logger gets the id or manually pass the id to the logger
+      _logger.log('Hello World');
+    },
+  };
 });

 const handler1 = fn.transient(async (use, req: Request) => {
   const _command = use(command);
+  _command.hello();

   _logger.log('Hello World'); // the same id will be printed as it was printed from the command return new Response('handler1 response');